akrn/azureblob-upload-node/README.md

 ```
 npm test
 ```
+AZURE_STORAGE_CONNECTION_STRING environment variable should be set in order to allow tests to connect Azure.
-Test are written in TypeScript as well.
+Tests are written in TypeScript as well.
 They got precompiled before each run.